antrea-io/antrea/docs/antrea-network-policy.md

 The above example allows all Pods from Namespace "default" to connect to all "core-dns" Pods from Namespace "kube-system" on TCP port 53.

-**Note**: Similar [effort](https://github.com/kubernetes/enhancements/tree/master/keps/sig-api-machinery/2161-apiserver-default-labels) is currently underway in Kubernetes to label all Namespaces with `kubernetes.io/metadata.name: <namespaceName>` label.
+**Note**: A similar [effort](https://github.com/kubernetes/enhancements/tree/master/keps/sig-api-machinery/2161-apiserver-default-labels) is currently underway in Kubernetes to label all Namespaces with `kubernetes.io/metadata.name: <namespaceName>` label.
+By introducing the `antrea.io/metadata.name` label, we give our users early access to this feature.
+When `kubernetes.io/metadata.name` is introduced upstream, we recommend updating your policies to use the new label, but we will also keep providing our custom admission controller for backwards-compatibility.

 ## RBAC